 - Must have completed at least 1 year at UCC, preference will be given to undergraduate students in second and third year.

-- Applicant must provide a letter of interest, 2 copies of completed application, a current transcript, an endorsed registration form, and two passport-sized photographs.
+- Applicant must provide a letter of interest, a completed application form, a current statement of results, an endorsed registration form, and two passport-sized photographs.

 Download the application form.
-Complete it, make a copy, and submit both, along with all other required documents stated herein, to:The Dean Centre for International Education University of Cape Coast Cape Coast, Ghana
+Complete and submit it along with all other required documents stated herein, to:The Dean Centre for International Education University of Cape Coast Cape Coast, Ghana

 |SECOND SEMESTER (2016/2017)||10th SEPTEMBER, 2016|